JonJagger/cyber-dojo/readme.txt

    Each exercise corresponds to a sub-directory of cyberdojo/exercises/ (see below)
 o) click the [ok] button.
-You will be assigned a 6-character id (the full id is actually 10 characters long but statistically 6 chars is enough for uniqueness).
+You will get a 6-character id (the full id is actually 10 characters long but statistically 6 chars is enough for uniqueness).